 The City partners with Franklin County Public Health (FCPH) to control the population of mosquitoes in Whitehall.
 Learn about FCPH's mosquito management program, upcoming sprayings in Whitehall, how to report mosquito populations and how to fight the bite here.
 More detailed information is available on Franklin County Public Health's Mosquito Control website.

-Upcoming Sprayings in Whitehall
+Upcoming Sprayings in Franklin County